-P-3 Pattern #2
+P-3 Pattern #2: Dropsonde Overflights (Two P-3s)

-What to Target: Surface wind speeds ≥ 100 kts, most likely in the eyewall When to Target: This module can be flown during any mission using both P-3s and during any pass through the storm center.
+What to Target: Surface wind speeds ≥ 100 kts, most likely in the eyewall

+When to Target: This module can be flown during any mission using both P-3s and during any pass through the storm center.

 Pattern: This module can be flown with any of the standard in-storm flight patterns.
-The module consists of one P-3 (preferably NOAA43 with the USFMR and WSRA) flying inbound and releasing a dropsonde targeting the surface wind speed maximum or a sequence of 3 dropsondes released in rapid succession to increase the odds of observing the surface wind speed maximum.
-The second P-3 (preferably NOAA42 with IWRAP) will fly inbound ~30-40° azimuthally downwind of the first P-3 and approximately 5-6 min later (or the closest temporal spacing possible for safe operations) to overfly the splash location of the dropsonde(s).
+The module consists of one P-3 (preferably the P-3 with the WSRA) flying inbound and releasing a dropsonde targeting the surface wind speed maximum or a sequence of 3 dropsondes released in rapid succession to increase the odds of observing the surface wind speed maximum.
+The second P-3 (preferably the P-3 with IWRAP) will fly inbound \sim 30-40° azimuthally downwind of the first P-3 and approximately 5-6 min later (or the closest temporal spacing possible for safe operations) to overfly the splash location of the dropsonde(s).
 The two aircraft can be at different altitudes.
 It may be necessary to adjust the azimuthal separation of the two P-3s to account for eye size, storm strength, and flight altitude or to identify the actual splash location of the dropsonde(s).